 A very large oil on canvas signed by Jean Paul Barray and dated 1964.
-A graduate of the Arts et Métiers in Saint-Étienne, then of the Beaux-Arts in Lyon, he worked with the great names in architecture and design: Le Corbusier, Jean Prouvé, Roger Talon and Kim Moltzer.
-Circa: 1964.
+A graduate of the Arts et Métiers school in Saint-Étienne and later in architecture at the Beaux-Arts school in Lyon, he collaborated with leading figures in architecture and design: Le Corbusier, Jean Prouvé, Roger Talon, and Kim Moltzer.
+Circa 1964.

-He's a creator, and as a designer we know him best for the Penta armchair, which has all the hallmarks of the 70s.
-Here, aesthetic dazzle rubs shoulders with technical simplicity, as does a folding armchair.
-As a painter, he continued to evolve between the 50s and the end of his life.
-His work received critical acclaim in the '60s, particularly from Georges Boudaille, following the exhibition in 1964 at the Galerie Greuze of what he described as a revelation: a huge, all-yellow triptych featuring groups of sun-drenched bathers.
-Our huge painting from the same period also requires an attentive eye to recognize female bodies, and the artist leaves us to imagine everything.
+He was a creator, and as a designer, he is best known for the Penta armchair, a quintessential piece of 1970s design.
+Its striking aesthetic contrasts with its technical simplicity, and he also created a folding lounge chair.
+As a painter, he continued to evolve throughout his life, from the 1950s until his death.
+His work was acclaimed by critics in the 1960s, particularly by Georges Boudaille, following the 1964 exhibition at the Greuze Gallery, which he described as a revelation: a vast, entirely yellow triptych where, to the attentive viewer, groups of sunbathing women appear.
+Our immense painting from the same period also demands a close look to recognize the female figures, and the artist leaves everything to our imagination.

-Condition report: Canvas distended, with pastel colors having lost their luster.
-A few stains on the right and bottom sides.
+Condition report: The canvas is stretched, with pastel colors having lost their brilliance.
+Some stains on the right and lower part.

 - Reference :